jeatt/jeatt.github.io/_drafts/dialling-it-back-a-notch.md

 categories: [blog]
 lede: "Drums are the engine note of rock music.
 There's no easier way to accelerate the pace of a song than to build a crescendo of kick drum, floor tom and snare.
 But what happens if the drums are taken away?
 The answer is that the artist or band have to find a different way to put their foot down, and sometimes the result is a better song."
 endnotes:
-- "This is part one of two loosely related blog posts on restriction in design.
-This one is about restraint.
-The second one is about constraint, and will be along at some point."
+- "This is one of three loosely related blog posts on restriction in design.
+This one is about taking things away; the second and third are about constraint and restraint."
 - "Top image is Manu Katché (sourced from Ulf Cronenburg via <a href='http://commons.wikimedia.org/wiki/File:Manu_Katch%C3%A9_2010.jpg'>Wikimedia Commons</a>)"
 - "Sadly that friend is no longer with us.
 If you're looking for a cause to support, you could do worse than <a href='http://www.mind.org.uk/'>Mind</a>."
 - "Not coincidentally Peter Gabriel recorded his third album <a href='http://www.soundonsound.com/sos/oct12/articles/sounding-off-1012.htm'>entirely without cymbals</a>."